 Abstract: The diverse characteristics of the Indonesian region can affect the creation of different patterns of economic development.
 This study aims to analyze the effect of regional income, labor force and human development index on regional inequality in South Sulawesi Province during 2010-2016.
 The province of South Sulawesi was chosen because based on data from the province's central statistical body it showed significant economic growth in 2016.
 The data used in this study used data from the statistical body of the province of South Sulawesi.
 Data analysis method used in this study uses the Williamson Index method.
 The results of this study indicate that local income variables have a negative but significant effect on regional inequality.
-Labor force variables show a positive and significant effect on regional inequality.
+Labor force variables show a positive and significant effect on regional inequality, while the human development index variable shows a positive but not significant effect on regional inequality.
 Keywords: Regional Inequality, Williamson Index, Economic Growth.